 Artist D.K.
 Richardson shares her process for painting portraits, including her underpainting techniques, her preferred varnish, overcoming the challenge of accurate proportions, and more.
-Enjoy the following exclusive interview, and be inspired.
+Enjoy the following exclusive interview (originally published in 2019), and be inspired.

 Cherie Dawn Haas: Please tell us about one of your recent portrait painting commissions.
 How did you decide on the setup, including the pose and background?